-If you think that the blogging tools alone can get you quick success without doing anything, then you are following in the wrong direction.
+If you think that blogging tools alone can get you quick success without doing anything, then you are following in the wrong direction.

 You must have a working strategy that already makes money from your blog.
 You can use tools to automate and scale your work to earn more.

-Many bloggers start looking for Blackhat techniques after reading the success stories of others and want to achieve similar results using the same tricks and cracked tools which may help for a short term only or in the worst case; it can ruin your blogging career completely.
+Many bloggers start looking for Blackhat techniques after reading the success stories of others and want to achieve similar results using the same tricks and cracked tools which may help for the short term only or in the worst case; it can ruin your blogging career completely.

 12. Using Old-School Promotional Techniques

-Actually, social media is a great way to promote your content, but spamming the same link too many times can be detected by SPAM filters, and you will not be able to share it again on similar that particular social media website.
+Actually, social media is a great way to promote your content, but spamming the same link too many times can be detected by SPAM filters, and you will not be able to share it again on similar that particular social media websites.

-So, next time, when you’ll think to pollute the social media groups, don’t forget what I have said.
+So, next time, when you’ll think to pollute social media groups, don’t forget what I have said.

 And if you’re doing so, then STOP is right now.

-Instead of that find the blogs with CommentLuv WordPress plugin installed on them and start a genuine conversation and put your blog link so you can get a clickable link back to your latest blog post.
+Instead of that find the blogs with the CommentLuv WordPress plugin installed on them and start a genuine conversation and put your blog link so you can get a clickable link back to your latest blog post.

 Getting a few web 2.0 links, genuine guest blogging links, and high-quality profile links will increase your authority as well as help you diversify your link profile.

-13. Using Every Money Making Method on the Same Blog
+13. Using Every Money-Making Method on the Same Blog

 Every blog is not the same, and you can’t use similar monetization strategies for all blogs.